Radek Bejbl

 Radek Bejbl (born 29 August 1972) is a Czech former professional footballer who played as a defensive midfielder.
 He notably played four seasons with Atlético Madrid and played in the UEFA Euro 1996 final with the Czech Republic national team.

 Club career

-Born in Nymburk, Bejbl made his professional debuts with SK Slavia Prague, being a first-team regular since the age of 18.
-In 1991–92, he scored a career-best nine goals in 28 games as the capital side finished in fourth position.
+Early career

+Bejbl started his careers with Lokomotiva Nymburk and Mladá Boleslav.
+He made his league debut for Slavia Prague on 8 October 1990 in the 3–1 Czechoslovak First League win against Vítkovice, appearing as a substitute for Milan Šimůnek.
+Bejbl stayed with Slavia for six years, culminating in winning the Czech First League in 1996.

+Spanish and French leagues

-In the 1996 summer, Bejbl moved to Spain and signed with Atlético Madrid, appearing in 33 matches in his first season in La Liga and eventually helping the Colchoneros to consecutive Copa del Rey finals (both lost).
+In summer 1996, Bejbl moved to Spain, and signed with Atlético Madrid.
+He appeared in 33 matches in his first season in La Liga and eventually helped the Colchoneros to consecutive Copa del Rey finals (both lost).
+Bejbl missed the 2000 Copa del Rey final after the Czech national team refused to release him from international duty.
 He left the club in 2000, after it suffered relegation.